MITgcm/MITgcm/doc/phys_pkgs/shelfice.rst

 the volume of sea water increases.
 As a consequence of these fluxes, salinity and temperature are affected.

 The turbulent tracer exchanges between the infinitesimal boundary layer and the ocean are expressed as diffusive fluxes.
-Following Jenkins et al. (2001) :cite:`jenkins:01`, the boundary conditions for a tracer take into account that this boundary is not a material surface.
+Following Jenkins et al. (2001) :cite:`jenkins:01`, the boundary conditions for a tracer take into account that this boundary may not move with the ice ocean interface (for example, in a linear free surface model).
 The implied upward freshwater flux :math:`q` is therefore included in the boundary conditions for the temperature and salinity equation as an advective flux.

 The boundary conditions for tracer :math:`X=S,T` (tracer :math:`X` stands for either in-situ temperature :math:`T` or salinity :math:`S`, located at the first interior ocean grid point) in the ocean are expressed as the sum of advective and diffusive fluxes

 .. math::
    F_X = (\rho_c \, \gamma_{X} -q ) ( X_{b} - X )